3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General_Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md

-# SUPPORT YOUR FRIENDLY 3DPrintDemon!
+# :gift: SUPPORT YOUR FRIENDLY 3DPrintDemon! :gift:

 >[!TIP]
 >Please consider supporting this project….
 Even if it’s for a single donation!